 UMass Lowell's Master of Education in Curriculum and Instruction: Applied Behavior Analysis and Education Option, M.Ed. is a 30-credit (10-course) master's degree program that can be completed entirely online.
-Offered through UMass Lowell's College of Education in cooperation with the Psychology Department, this interdisciplinary program is designed for those who would like to integrate knowledge of autism studies with graduate courses in education.
+Offered through UMass Lowell's School of Education in cooperation with the Psychology Department, this interdisciplinary program is designed for those who would like to integrate knowledge of autism studies with graduate courses in education.

 Students who successfully complete UMass Lowell's Graduate Certificate in Applied Behavior Analysis: BCBA 5th Edition program are allowed to count up to five certificate courses towards their master's degree, with the balance of required courses focused on curriculum development and instruction in a K-12 setting.

 Learn More About This Program: